 Stop carrying the weight of your world in your mind.
 Just imagine yourself carrying around a bucket of water that you hold up with your arms out straight for weeks, months and years.
 The weight of the water would wear you down and quickly, it wouldn’t be possible for you to hold on.
 It’s the same with your mind, only the internal mental and emotional weight of your mind can leave you feeling depressed, low on energy and can affect your health in so many ways.
 From gut issues to challenges with your skin, your body always speaks your mind.
 Perhaps you’ve personally experienced health challenges that may still be unresolved, which could very well be symptoms of discomfort with your mind and emotions that are being expressed through your body?

 Resisting working on your mind can leave you feeling lost within yourself.
-You may at times feel like your drowning in emotions or stuck in the space of your thoughts re-living the past and feeling the painful emotions of what once was.
+You may at times feel like you’re drowning in emotions or stuck in the space of your thoughts re-living the past and feeling the painful emotions of what once was.
 Instead, this doesn’t have to be the case as change can happen fast.
 If you simply allow yourself the time to tidy up the clutter that’s obstructing you from having smoother and easier mental and emotional experiences, this can lead you to inner peace, happiness and freedom of your mind.

 - Put the time and effort in.